National Legal Hotline

 If you can both agree on how your property and money should be divided, the Family Law Act allows you to finalise your arrangements with either a financial agreement or by applying for consent orders.
 You must apply within one year of the date of your divorce becoming final or within two years from the date your de facto relationship ends.
 You can only apply after this time if there are special circumstances and the court allows it.
 The Act also sets out the principles of fairness that the court will look at to decide if your agreement is fair.

-If you cannot agree on the division of your property, then you can apply to the Family Court or the Federal Circuit Court for financial orders.
+If you cannot agree on the division of your property, then you can apply to the Federal Circuit and Family Court of Australia (FCFCA) for financial orders.
 It is in your best interests to get advice from a lawyer to make sure that you understand your legal rights and responsibilities before you sign any agreement or orders.

 The Family Law Act allows the parties to a marriage or de facto relationship to enter into a binding legal agreement about the financial arrangements should their relationship break down.
 For de facto couples in Western Australia, these laws are in the Family Court Act 1997 (WA).